John F. Christensen, PhD, and David S. Shen-Miller, PhD

 In a study of more than 2,800 physicians, leader behaviors accounted for 11% of the variance in burnout and 47% of the variance in satisfaction (Shanafelt et al., 2015).
 The authors suggested that typically leaders are selected because of reputation, scientific expertise and clinical skills and not leadership qualities; researchers have raised similar concerns within psychology about supervisors who lack appropriate training or experience (Kaslow, Falender, & Grus, 2012).

+Psychologist satisfaction is also deeply affected by organizational multicultural competence, particularly when organizations operate from ethnocentric and/or racist perspectives.
 Organization-wide assumptions that treatments apply universally to all clients can lead individual psychologists to ignore or downplay important social, cultural, political and economic realities affecting clients.
 In turn, such assumptions can raise concerns among clinicians about client care, stifle opportunities to advocate for clients, and generate feelings of isolation, ineffectiveness and powerlessness.
 Similarly, absence of people of color or other visible minority statuses can convey messages to current and prospective employees that people who are different are not welcome, will not be comfortable if they come, and have limits in terms of advancement (Sue, 2010).

 An Ecological Model of Professional and Organizational Sustainability